For the independent walker looking for a little luxury

 Day 2: Okaka Lodge to Port Craig Lodge

 7-9 hours: 20km

 Heading along the summit ridge, the track descends the Hump Ridge and spectacular views are available along the tops.
-The track eventually re-enters the bush and towering rimu, rata and totara trees provide a good example of the mixed beech/podocarp forest typical of the Waitutu area.
-Reaching sea-level, pass through private Maori land before crossing historic wooden viaducts.
-Please note, the Percy Burn Viaduct is currently closed and a detour track is in place.
+The track eventually reenters the bush and towering rimu, miro rata and totara trees provide a good example of the mixed beech/podocarp forest typical of the Waitutu area.
+Reaching sea level, pass through private Maori land before crossing historic wooden viaducts.
 Following the track of an old railway, reach Port Craig Lodge and explore the remnants of the old Port Craig sawmill town.
-A sheltered sandy bay is 5 minutes walk from the Lodge: Hectors dolphins are frequent visitors here and occasionally a seal or penguin can be spotted basking on the breakwater.
+A sheltered sandy bay is five minutes walk from the Lodge.
+Hector’s dolphins are frequent visitors here and occasionally a seal or penguin can be spotted basking on the breakwater.

 Day 3: Port Craig Lodge to Rarakau car park

 The track winds through native bush and over a series of bluffs before crossing the magnificent Blowholes Beach.
 Follow the south coast, crossing another smaller beach before climbing back to the coastal terrace and past the Okaka track junction.
 Re-crossing Bluecliffs Beach, the track returns to Rarakau Car Park.

 Track transport departs Rarakau Car Park at 2.30pm for Tuatapere.